Education Committee

 Evie Bentley, Hurstpierpoint, UK

-Dr Becky Jones University of Liverpool
+Dr Becky Verspoor, University of Liverpool

 Naomi Latham, Langford Village Community Primary School, UK